sakaysen/Core-Crystal-Rebuild/README.md

 - Quick Claw activation text added
 - Prevent Steel‐types from being poisoned by Twineedle
 - Prevent burning fire types and freezing ice types by Tri-Attack
-- Replaced Player Loss text with Final Pokémon text and additional music track (Only applied to Burned Tower rival battle)
+- Player Loss text added (Only used in the Cherrygrove and Burn Tower battles)
 - Short beeping noise for low HP
 - Lose money proportional to badges and lead level Pokémon
 - Replaced stat experience with EVs & Can max out EVs on all stats (can be modified by tutorial in pokecrsytal's wiki to work like main series)